triblespace/tribles-rust/README.md

 It is a knowledge graph standard for blob storage that provides metadata management capabilities similar to file- and version-control-systems with the queryability and convenience of an embedded database.

-We hope to overcome the shortcomings of previous semantic web/triple-store technologies, through simplicity, easy canonicalization and cryptographic identifiers, clean distributed semantics and lightweight libraries empowered by individual host-language capabilities.
+We hope to overcome the shortcomings of previous semantic web/triple-store technologies, through simplicity, easy canonicalization and cryptographic identifiers, clean distributed semantics and lightweight libraries empowered by idiomatic host-language capabilities.

 By reifying most concepts and operations as first class citizens, we hope to provide a toolkit that can be flexibly combined to serve a variety of knowledge representation, database, and data exchange use cases.